Medically reviewed by Kristin Hall, FNP

 Many of these products only contain trace amounts of retinoid ingredients, meaning they offer subpar results and poor value for money when compared to pharmaceutical retinoids such as adapalene or tretinoin.

-Many people that could benefit from tretinoin are put off the medication by the need to visit a doctor -- a concern that’s completely understandable.
+Many people that could benefit from tretinoin, whether as an acne treatment or for its anti-aging effects, are put off from using the medication by the need to visit a healthcare provider.

 However, tretinoin is one of the most effective acne and anti-aging treatments on the market.
 As such, if you’re serious about treating acne or reducing the appearance of wrinkles or other signs of aging, it’s worth going through the process to get tretinoin.

 If you have persistent or severe acne that doesn’t improve with non-prescription treatments, or if you have signs of aging that you'd like to treat, talking to your healthcare provider about tretinoin could be a good idea.

 If tretinoin is appropriate for you, your healthcare provider will give you a prescription and inform you about how to use this medication correctly.

 If tretinoin isn’t the right medication for you, your healthcare provider may be able to suggest a less powerful, over-the-counter alternative.